godotengine/godot-docs/learning/features/shading/shading_language.rst

 Using lower precision for some operations can speed up the math involved (at the cost of, of course, less precision).
 This is rarely needed in the vertex shader (where full precision is needed most of the time), but often needed in the fragment one.

-Keep in mind that some architectures (mainly mobile) benefit a lot on this, but are also restricted (conversion between precisions has a cost).
+Keep in mind that some architectures (mainly mobile) benefit a lot from this, but are also restricted (conversion between precisions has a cost).
 Please read the relevant documentation on the target architecture to find out more.
 In all honesty though, mobile drivers are really buggy so just stay out of trouble and make simple shaders without specifying precission unless you *really* need to.